Here are the highlights divided by channel – dates and times are gradually becoming available.

 The Royal Ballet, Corybantic Games, dancers Matthew Ball & William Bracewell ©ROH 2018.
 Photo: Andrej Uspenski

-Directed by the award-winning film maker Richard Macer, Men In Dance looks at dancers at different stages of their careers: Royal Ballet School graduates when they hear they’ve earned their first contracts with the company, a young principal judged by many to be the finest dancer of his generation, and a senior principal returning to the stage after a career-threatening injury.
+Directed by the award-winning film maker Richard Macer, Men In Dance looks at dancers at different stages of their careers: Royal Ballet School graduates when they hear they’ve earned their first contracts with the company, a young principal judged by many to be the finest dancer of his generation.
+See Culture Whisper's four-star review here

-BBC Introducing Arts: Dance: a one-hour collection of dance films by new and emerging film-makers, who use dance to focus on issues such as mental health.
+BBC Introducing Arts: Dance on Film: a one-hour collection of dance films by new and emerging film-makers, who use dance to focus on issues such as mental health.